mhshaaban/minimal-mistakes/_papers/June2020_Fuess.md

 ##### Works Cited

-Abū Ghāzī, ʿImād Badr al-Dīn.
-Fī Tārīkh Miṣr al-Ijtimā‘ī: Taṭawwur al-Ḥiyāzah al-Zirā‘īyah Zamān al-Mamālīk al-Jarākisah (On the social history of Egypt: the development of landholding in the age of the Circassian Mamluks).
-Cairo: ʿAyn lil-Dirāsāt wa-‘l-Buḥūth al-Insānīyah wa-‘l-Ijtima’īyah, 2000.
+Abū Ghāzī, ʿImād Badr al-Dīn. *Fī Tārīkh Miṣr al-Ijtimā'ī: Taṭawwur al-Ḥiyāzah al-Zirā'īyah Zamān al-Mamālīk al-Jarākisah* (On the social history of Egypt: the development of landholding in the age of the Circassian Mamluks).
+Cairo: ʿAyn lil-Dirāsāt wa-'l-Buḥūth al-Insānīyah wa-'l-Ijtima'īyah, 2000.

-Al-Maqrīzī, Taqī al-Dīn.
-Kitāb al-sulūk li-ma‘rifa duwal al-mulūk, edited by Muḥammad Muṣṭafā Ziyāda.
-Cairo: Maṭba‘a Lajna al-Tā’līf wa-Tarjam wa-Nashr, 1972.
+Al-Maqrīzī, Taqī al-Dīn. *Kitāb al-sulūk li-ma'rifa duwal al-mulūk*, edited by Muḥammad Muṣṭafā Ziyāda.
+Cairo: Maṭba'a Lajna al-Tā'līf wa-Tarjam wa-Nashr, 1972.

 Appellániz Ruiz de Galarreta, Francisco Javier.
-“Pouvoir et Finance en Méditerranée pré-Moderne: Le deuxième état mamelouk et le commerce des épices (1382-1517).”
-Anuario de Estudios Medievales Anejo 66.
+"Pouvoir et Finance en Méditerranée pré-Moderne: Le deuxième état mamelouk et le commerce des épices (1382-1517)." *Anuario de Estudios Medievales Anejo* 66\.
 Barcelona: Consejo Superior de Investigaciones Científicas, 2006.

 Ayalon, David.
-“The System of Payment in Mamluk Military Society.”
-Journal of the Economic and Social History of the Orient 1/3 (1958).
+"The System of Payment in Mamluk Military Society." *Journal of the Economic and Social History of the Orient* 1/3 (1958).

 Brinner, W.M.
-“Ibn Iyās.”
-In Encyclopaedia of Islam, Second Edition.
+"Ibn Iyās."
+In *Encyclopaedia of Islam*, Second Edition.
 Edited by P. Bearman, Th.
 Bianquis, C.E.
 Bosworth, E. van Donzel, W.P.
 Heinrichs.
 Online.
 First published online: Brill, 2012.

-Brummett, Palmira.
-Ottoman Sea-Power and Levantine Diplomacy in the Age of Discovery.
+Brummett, Palmira. *Ottoman Sea-Power and Levantine Diplomacy in the Age of Discovery*.
 Albany, NY: State University of New York Press, 1994.

 Deguilhem, Randi.
-“Waḳf: IV in the Ottoman Empire to 1914.”
-In Encyclopaedia of Islam,  Second Edition.
+"Waḳf: IV in the Ottoman Empire to 1914."
+In *Encyclopaedia of Islam*, Second Edition.
 Edited by P. Bearman, Th.
 Bianquis, C.E.
 Bosworth, E. van Donzel, W.P.
 Heinrichs.
 Online.
 First published online: Brill, 2012.

-Dols, Michael W. The Black Death in the Middle East.
+Dols, Michael W. *The Black Death in the Middle East*.
 Princeton: Princeton University Press, 1977.

 Fuess, Albrecht.
-“How to Cope with the Scarcity of Commodities?
-The Mamluk‘s quest for Metal.”
-In The Mamluk Sultanate and its Neighbors: Economic, Social and Cultural Entanglements, edited by Reuven Amitai and Stephan Conermann, pp. 61-74.
+"How to Cope with the Scarcity of Commodities?
+The Mamluk's quest for Metal."
+In *The Mamluk Sultanate and its Neighbors: Economic, Social and Cultural Entanglements*, edited by Reuven Amitai and Stephan Conermann, pp. 61-74.
 Göttingen: Bonn University Press, 2019.

 -----.
-“Les Janissaires, les Mamlouks et les armes à feu.
-Une comparaison des systèmes 	militaires ottoman et mamlouk à partir de la moitié du quinzième siècle.”
-Turcica 41 (2009).
+"Les Janissaires, les Mamlouks et les armes à feu.
+Une comparaison des systèmes militaires ottoman et mamlouk à partir de la moitié du quinzième siècle." *Turcica* 41 (2009).

------, “Mamluk Politics.”
-In Ubi sumus?
+-----, "Mamluk Politics."
+In *Ubi sumus?
 Quo vademus?
-Mamluk Studies – State of the Art, edited by Stephan Conermann, pp. 95-117.
+Mamluk Studies -- State of the Art*, edited by Stephan Conermann, pp. 95-117.
 Göttingen: Bonn University Press, 2013.

 Halm, Heinz.
-“Die Ayyubiden.”
-In Geschichte der arabischen Welt, edited by Ulrich Haarmann.
-München: Beck, 2005.
+"Die Ayyubiden."
+In *Geschichte der arabischen Welt,* edited by Ulrich Haarmann*.* München: Beck, 2005.

 Heidemann, Stefan.
-“Charity and Piety for the Transformation of the Cities.
-The New Direction in Taxation and Waqf Policy in Mid-Twelfth-Century Syria and Northern Mesopotamia.”
-In Charity and Giving in Monotheistic Religions, edited by Miriam Frenkel and Yaacov Lev, pp 153-174.
+"Charity and Piety for the Transformation of the Cities.
+The New Direction in Taxation and Waqf Policy in Mid-Twelfth-Century Syria and Northern Mesopotamia."
+In *Charity and Giving in Monotheistic Religions*, edited by Miriam Frenkel and Yaacov Lev, pp 153-174.
 New York: De Gruyter, 2009.

 -----.
-“How to Measure Economic Growth in the Middle East?
-A Framework of Inquiry for the Middle Islamic Period.”
-In Material Evidence and Narrative Sources.
-Interdisciplinary 	Studies of the History of the Midlle East, edited by Daniella Talmon-Heller and Katia Cytryn-Sylverman, pp. 30-57.
+"How to Measure Economic Growth in the Middle East?
+A Framework of Inquiry for the Middle Islamic Period."
+In *Material Evidence and Narrative Sources.
+Interdisciplinary Studies of the History of the Midlle East,* edited by Daniella Talmon-Heller and Katia Cytryn-Sylverman, pp. 30-57.
 Leiden: Brill, 2015.

-Holt, Peter M. The Age of the Crusades.
-The Near East from the Eleventh Century to 1517.
+Holt, Peter M. *The Age of the Crusades.
+The Near East from the Eleventh Century to 1517*.
 London: Longman, 1986.

-Ibn Iyās, Muḥammad ibn Aḥmad.
-Badāʾiʿ al-ẓuhūr fī waqāʾiʿ al-duhūr, edited by Mohamed Mostafa.
+Ibn Iyās, Muḥammad ibn Aḥmad. *Badāʾiʿ al-ẓuhūr fī waqāʾiʿ al-duhūr*, edited by Mohamed Mostafa.
 Wiesbaden: Franz Steiner, 1963.

-Ibn Taghrībirdī, Jamāl al-Dīn Yūsuf.
-History of Egypt 1382-1469, 9 vols.
+Ibn Taghrībirdī, Jamāl al-Dīn Yūsuf. *History of Egypt 1382-1469*, 9 vols.
 Translated by William Popper.
 Berkeley: University of California Press, 1954-1960.

 Igarashi, Daisuke.
-“The Establishment and Development of al-Dīwān al-Mufrad: Its Background and Implications.”
-Mamluk Studies Review 10/1 (2006).
+"The Establishment and Development of al-Dīwān al-Mufrad: Its Background and Implications." *Mamluk Studies Review* 10/1 (2006).

------.
-Land Tenure, Fiscal Policy, and Imperial Power in Medieval Syro-Egypt.
+*-----.
+Land Tenure, Fiscal Policy, and Imperial Power in Medieval Syro-Egypt*.
 Chicago: Center for Middle Eastern Studies, The University of Chicago, 2015.

-Irwin, Robert.
-“Iqṭāʿ and the End of the Crusader States.”
-In The Eastern Mediterranean Lands in the Period of the Crusades, edited by P.M.
+Irwin, Robert. "*Iqṭāʿ* and the End of the Crusader States."
+In *The Eastern Mediterranean Lands in the Period of the Crusades*, edited by P.M.
 Holt.
 Warminster: Aris & Phillips, 1977.

-Levanoni, Amalia.
-A Turning Point in Mamluk History: The Third Reign of an-Nāṣir Muḥammad Ibn Qalāwūn 1310-1341.
+Levanoni, Amalia. *A Turning Point in Mamluk History: The Third Reign of an-Nāṣir Muḥammad Ibn Qalāwūn 1310-1341*.
 Leiden: Brill, 1995.

-Northrup, Linda.
-From Slave to Sultan: The Career of al-Manṣūr Qalāwūn and the Consolidation of Mamluk Rule in Egypt and Syria (678-689 A.H./1279-1290 AD).
+Northrup, Linda. *From Slave to Sultan: The Career of al-Manṣūr Qalāwūn and the Consolidation of Mamluk Rule in Egypt and* Syria *(678-689 A.H./1279-1290 AD)*.
 Stuttgart: Franz Steiner, 1998.

-Petry, Carl.
-Protectors or Praetorians?
-The Last Mamluk Sultans and Egypt’s Waning as a Great Power.
+Petry, Carl. *Protectors or Praetorians?
+The Last Mamluk Sultans and Egypt's Waning as a Great Power*.
 Albany: State University of New York Press, 1994.

 -----.
 "Waqf as an Instrument of Investment in the Mamluk Sultanate: Security vs. Profit?."
-In Slave Elites in the Middle East and Africa, edited by Miura Toru and John Edward Philips.
+In *Slave Elites in the Middle East and Africa*, edited by Miura Toru and John Edward Philips.
 London: Kegan Paul, 2000.

-Popper, W. “Abu ’l-Maḥāsin Ḏj̲amāl al-Dīn Yūsuf b.
-Tag̲h̲rībirdī.”
-In Encyclopaedia of Islam, Second Edition.
+Popper, W. "Abu 'l-Maḥāsin Ḏj̲amāl al-Dīn Yūsuf b.
+Tag̲h̲rībirdī."
+In *Encyclopaedia of Islam*, Second Edition.
 Edited by P. Bearman, Th.
 Bianquis, C.E.
 Bosworth, E. van Donzel, W.P.
 Heinrichs.
 Online.
 First published online: Brill, 2012.

-Reinfandt, Lucian.
-Mamlukische Sultansstiftungen des 9./15.
-Jahrhunderts: Nach den Urkunden der Stifter al-Ashraf Īnāl.
+Reinfandt, Lucian. *Mamlukische Sultansstiftungen des 9./15.
+Jahrhunderts: Nach den Urkunden der Stifter al-Ashraf Īnāl*.
 Berlin: Schwarz, 2003.

-Rosenthal, Franz. “al-Maḳrīzī.”
-In Encyclopaedia of Islam, Second Edition.
+Rosenthal, Franz. "al-Maḳrīzī."
+In *Encyclopaedia of Islam*, Second Edition.
 Edited by P. Bearman, Th.
 Bianquis, C.E.
 Bosworth, E. van Donzel, W.P.
 Heinrichs.
 Online.
 First published online: Brill, 2012.

 Sabra, Adam.
-“The Rise of a New Class?
-Land Tenure in Fifteenth-Century Egypt: A Review Article.”
-Mamluk Studies Review 8/2 (2004).
+"The Rise of a New Class?
+Land Tenure in Fifteenth-Century Egypt: A Review Article." *Mamluk Studies Review* 8/2 (2004).

-Sato, Tsugitaka.
-State and Rural Society in Medieval Islam, Muqṭās and Fallahun.
+Sato, Tsugitaka. *State and Rural Society in Medieval Islam*, *Muqṭās and Fallahun*.
 Leiden: Brill, 1997.

 #### Footnotes